axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. note::

-   Permission :bdg-ref-warning:`🔑ShareCaseDetailsLink <ShareCaseDetailsLink>` is required to use this feature.
+   The permission :bdg-ref-warning:`🔑ShareCaseDetailsLink <ShareCaseDetailsLink>` is required to use this feature.

 .. include:: ../includes/_common-icon.rst